'Praise The Lard': A Barbecue Legend Shows Us How To Master Smoked Chicken Wings

 And that's what made him famous.

 Mike is 75 now.
 Along with a pen and glasses, he carries a meat thermometer in his shirt pocket.
-He doesn't like to brag, but he's won numerous international barbecue competitions.
-He's even in the Barbecue Hall of Fame in Kansas City, Mo.
+He doesn't like to brag, but he has won numerous international barbecue competitions.
+He is even in the Barbecue Hall of Fame in Kansas City, Mo.

 In short, the guy standing on my porch on a recent rainy day is a barbecue legend.
 With his daughter Amy, he runs a place in Murphysboro, Ill., called 17th Street Barbecue, where they spread "the gospel of barbecue," as Amy puts it.
 Hence the title of their new cookbook, Praise the Lard: Recipes and Revelations from a Legendary Life in Barbecue.
 It has simple recipes like pimento cheese and tangy coleslaw, as well as more ambitious projects — like instructions on how to select and prepare a whole hog.